 For example, instead of simply treating the fabric of the item as a categorical feature, a factor representing “stretchiness/elasticity of a fabric” is used.
 This property accounts for the changes an item undergoes over time and leads to much better predictions.
 This is something that experienced stylists and shoppers always take into account, so it’s been incorporated into the size recommendation algorithm as well.

 Another important factor is understanding how customers will be wearing an item.
 The same shirt in the same size can be worn by three different people with different bodies depending on their preferred fit and style.
-But the same shirt can also be worn by the same customer in three different sizes and ways as David says, “A person can provide you with their exact measurements but still prefer to wear some types of clothing looser or tighter than the basic size chart accounts for.”
+But the same shirt can also be worn by the same customer in three different sizes and ways, “A person can provide you with their exact measurements but still prefer to wear some types of clothing looser or tighter than the basic size chart accounts for.”
 Maybe the shirt is worn on its own for a tighter fit for work, more casually under a sweater or perhaps on top of a t-shirt, like an overshirt.
 It’s still the same shirt, but there’s three different uses for it.

 Where do we go from here?

-There is no doubt that personalization technologies already play and will continue to play a big role in fashion e-commerce, an industry that is, by its nature, very complex.
+There is no doubt that personalisation technologies already play and will continue to play a big role in fashion e-commerce, an industry that is, by its nature, very complex.
 People don’t just buy fashion for utilitarian reasons, but to feel good and look a certain way.
 This behaviour is often driven by a lot of factors that might not be obvious from the first glance.
 These variables can be hard for humans to pick up and maybe even harder for an algorithm to discover.

 For example, how can an algorithm know what exactly it is customers like about a particular item?
 Was it the colour, or the fabric, or because they saw a similar dress on Instagram?
 Can an algorithm detect what accounts for the changes in behaviour when shoppers buy from a flash-sale site where everything is sold at 70% discount compared to when they buy directly from a brand?
 How can an algorithm address the constant cold start problem, when there is simply not enough initial data, when fashion constantly has new brands, new items, unique items?